MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/arc-enabled-data-service-sql-managed-instance/eslz-arc-data-service-sql-managed-instance-business-continuity-disaster-recovery.md

 ### Disaster recovery

-- The Azure Arc-enabled SQL Managed Instance in both geo-primary and geo-secondary sites must be identical in compute and capacity, as well as deployed to the same service tiers.
+- The instances of Azure Arc-enabled SQL Managed Instance in both geo-primary and geo-secondary sites must be identical in compute and capacity, as well as deployed to the same service tiers.

-- Decide on a location to store the mirroring certificates when you create the disaster recovery setup that is accessible by both clusters that host the instance.
+- Decide on a location in which to store the mirroring certificates when you create the disaster recovery configuration that is accessible by both clusters that host the instance.

 - Consider how to monitor the downtime of the primary instance to decide when to perform a failover to the secondary instance.